blb509/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?
+   Describe is best used to break up the test by related tests, the it is within the describe and preforms individual tests for the describe it is in.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?
+   The point of TDD is to write the least amount of code as possible that passes all tests.
+This is supposed to inspire confidence because if you write good tests and you code passes those tests, then you know that your code is solid.
+I think it is a good approach but it is one that i am not at all used to.
+I want to get more practice with it because i feel as if it will make me a stonger dev.

 1. Mention three types of automated tests.
+   Integration testing, component testing, and snapshot testing

 ## Project Set Up